Tim Penny QC

-- Tim is currently instructed as lead counsel for the claimant/purchasers in a substantial multi-party cross-border claim arising from alleged breaches of warranty in a Sale and Purchase Agreement and allegations of breaches of fiduciary duty/secret profits by the leaving directors.
+- Between 2016 and 2018, Tim was instructed as lead counsel for the claimant/purchasers in a substantial multi- party cross-border claim arising from alleged breaches of warranty in a Sale and Purchase Agreement and allegations of breaches of fiduciary duty/secret profits by the leaving directors.

-- Tim is currently (2016/2017) acting for the claimant who is endeavouring to enforce a USVI arbitration award in various offshore jurisdictions including in particular the Cayman Islands.
+- Tim acted for the claimant who is endeavouring to enforce a USVI arbitration award in various offshore jurisdictions including in particular the Cayman Islands.